CFO Wiki

 Excluding costs that belong in COGS.
 Support managers who spend 80% of their time managing customer issues are COGS, not overhead.
 Implementation specialists are COGS, not R&D. Include everything directly required to deliver service.

 Not tracking hosting costs per customer.
 If you don’t know what it costs to serve a customer, you can’t optimize.
 Break down infrastructure costs by customer segment.
 Often you’ll find small customers cost the same to serve as large ones, but pay 10x less.
-This informs pricing and targeting.
+This informs pricing and targeting, and analyzing different customer segments helps identify where cost optimizations and margin improvements are possible.

 Accepting vendor pricing without negotiation.
 Every SaaS tool charges list price until you push back.
 Negotiate everything.
 “We’re growing fast and will be a bigger customer in 12 months.
 What’s your volume pricing?”